rulewis/journey-optimizer.en/help/using/reports/query-examples.md

 GROUP BY _experience.journeyOrchestration.stepEvents.actionExecutionError
 ```

-This query will return all the different errors that occurred while executing a action in a journey along with the count of how many times it occurred.
+This query will return all the different errors that occurred while executing an action in a journey along with the count of how many times it occurred.

 ## Profile-based queries

-**Find if a profile entered a specific Journey**
+### Find if a profile entered a specific Journey

 _Data Lake query_